 - You can develop a custom API integration.
 This option will require some development effort.

-Now let’s assume that your business is a shopping cart platform.
+Now let’s consider a scenario where your business is a shopping cart platform.
 Your customer base consists of many smaller businesses selling clothing and apparel online.

 For such a platform implementation of a similar scenario might be a problem.
 Key reason: a platform needs to be able to manage the whole portfolio of merchants at the same time.